OPCFoundation/UA-.NETStandard/README.md

         public static string StorageConnectionString = "DefaultEndpointsProtocol=https;AccountName={StorageAccountName};AccountKey={AccessKey}";

         // {ConsumerGroupName} is the name of a aonsumer group of your IoTHub.
 The IoTHub you use is the
-        // one you have created for use with the OPC UA UWP Publisher sample.
+        // one you have created for use with the OPC UA Publisher sample.
         // You need to create this consumer group via the messaging settings of your IoTHub in the Azure portal.
         // We recommend that you do not share this Consumer group with other consumers, nor that you use the $Default consumer group. public static string EventHubConsumerGroup = "{ConsumerGroupName}";